This the multi-page printable view of this section. Click here to print.

 Before You Install

-Before you begin to install the Lionbridge Connector (“Connector”) for Adobe Experience Manager, please review the system requirements, described in System Requirements, and perform the following pre-installation procedures:
+Before you begin to install the Lionbridge Connector (“Connector”) for Adobe Experience Manager, please review the system requirements, described in System Requirements, and perform the following pre-installation procedures (Note: This requirement doesn’t apply to AEM Cloud):

 Very important: Do not use the same account keys on multiple instances, because this is a violation of the License Agreement.
 Using the same account keys on multiple instances will cause the Connector to behave unexpectedly, which can result in lost translation content, orphaned projects, and inaccurate translation status reports.
 The Lionbridge Connector team will support technical issues caused by duplicating or incorrectly installing CMS address keys only on a time and materials basis.